 Regular maintenance and adherence to hygienic standards significantly contribute to minimizing the presence of pests within a living environment.
 The importance of hygiene in pest prevention cannot be overstated.

-A clean house not only provides a pleasant living space but also serves as a deterrent for pests.
+A clean house not only provides a pleasant living space but also serves as a deterrent.
 Regular cleaning removes food residue, crumbs, and spills that attract pests such as cockroaches, ants, and rodents.
 Furthermore, proper waste management and disposal prevent the accumulation of garbage which can attract flies and other insects.

 In conclusion, the benefits of regular cleaning and adherence to hygienic standards cannot be underestimated in keeping pests at bay.